LinneaGG/exjobb/README.md

 Note that some of the scripts (`preprocessing_snippy` and `spades`) use a regex to keep only the part before the first "_" in the file name as the ID of the sample, so depending on how your files are named this may need to be edited.

 ### Pre-processing & phylogenetic analysis
-1. Run `qc.sh` to quality check to see if the data need to be subsampled and what adapters are present and edit the `preprocessing_snippy.nf` script accordingly if needed
+1. Run `qc.sh` to quality check to see if the data need to be subsampled and what adapters are present and edit the `preprocessing_snippy` Nextflow script accordingly if needed
 2. Run `preprocessing_snippy_PE.sh` or `preprocessing_snippy_SE.sh` depending on if you have paired- or single-end files.
 If you only want to trim without running Snippy just remove the last processes from the script.
 3. Run `grapetree_nj.sh` to generate phylogenetic tree from your alignment
 4. Visualise tree using Grapetree: https://achtman-lab.github.io/GrapeTree/MSTree_holder.html